RedisLabs/redislabs-docs/content/rc/api/get-started/manage-api-keys.md

 ---
 Title: Manage API keys
-description: How to use the Redis Cloud admin console to create and manage API user keys for your Account's team owners
+description: How to use the Redis Cloud admin console to create and manage API user keys for your account's team owners
 weight: 20
 alwaysopen: false
 categories: ["RC"]